 Francisco Pereira et al., “Generating text from functional brain images,” Frontiers in Human Neuroscience 5 (August, 2011): Article 72.

-Editor’s note: The featured image is a mosaic of Plato’s Academy from 1st century BC, courtesy of Wikimedia Commons.
+The featured image is a mosaic of Plato’s Academy from 1st century BC, and is in the public domain, courtesy of Wikimedia Commons.